strata-mvc/strata/docs/models.md

 Models extending `\MVC\Model\CustomPostType\Entity` will inherit a static functions named `create`, `update` and `delete` that map to `wp_insert_post`, `wp_update_post` and `wp_delete_post`.
 They supports the same arguments as their Wordpress counterparts.

-They exist only to do last minute manipulation of the data and are not intented to replace core Wordpress functions.
+They exist only to do last minute manipulation of the data and are not intended to replace core Wordpress functions.

 ~~~ php
 <?php